MODERN TRAINING TIME: HOW FAST VS HOW MUCH (Leo stories part 1)

 One way to do this would be to attack the attacking limb itself, (“defang the Snake”) targeting a nerve or the small bones in the hand, while moving his attack off target.
 Both of these techniques/principles can be found in the Abcedario de Mano.

-A Decision Tree drill for the Solo Abcedario would be to add left hand techniques jams, checks, passes or parries to the mix.
+A Decision Tree drill for the Solo Abcedario could be to add left hand techniques, such as jams, checks, passes or parries to the mix.
 One way to do this would be to have the student counter the 12 attacks of set one with just a single counterattack: for example attack 1.
 He now has to decide which left hand movement will work best if he is countering a 1 with a 1, or a 2 with a 1 and so on.

 In the 5 Attacks Subsystem, we will often do this Decision Tree drill.
-Counter each of the four diagonal attacks using only one number (so 1 vs 1 to 4, 2 vs 1 to 4, etc).
-Their Decision Tree is to choose which angle of footwork from the Ranging Footwork pattern will work best to help counter the four different attacks with the number they choose.
+Counter each of the four diagonal attacks using only one number (so 1 vs 1, 2, 3, 4: 2 vs 1, 2, 3, 4, etc).
+The Decision Tree in this drill is to choose which angle of footwork from the Ranging Footwork pattern will work best to help counter the four different attacks with the number they choose.

 HOW I TRAIN TODAY

-So, beginning in the 2000s, we had a good electronic memory helper, but I still wanted to keep to my standard teaching format of one hour per advanced technique.
-It wasn’t just repetitions of a new technique I was after, but taking the time to impart a core understanding and then have time left over to explore the variations of each technique and their underlying principles.
+So, beginning in the 2000s, we had a good electronic memory helper with inexpensive camcorder video, but I still wanted to keep to my standard teaching format of one hour per advanced technique.
+It wasn’t just repetitions of a new technique I was after; but taking the time to impart a core understanding and then have time left over to explore the variations of each technique and their underlying principles.

 As the 2000s wore on, I found that fewer and fewer seminar hosts could get their students (especially the younger ones), to stay for an 8 hour seminar on one subject.
 I began to get requests for two or more subjects per day and requests for a much shorter day as well.